Killing Moon (band)

 Killing Moon is a Boston, Massachusetts-based, female-fronted death metal band, formally known as WhipKraft.
 Vena Kava, the lead singer and founder of the band, specializes in the death growl.

 History

 WhipKraft started out as a duo in San Francisco’s industrial Rocker Studios as a musical experiment.
 Vena Kava officially formed WhipKraft in 2004.
 However, in 2003, Kava met The Slough Feg to form the early foundations of the band.
-WhipKraft was soon a live circuit act, with Slough Feg Members backing Kava; these included, Maestas, Mike Scalzi and Greg Ha.
+WhipKraft was soon a live circuit act, with Slough Feg members backing Kava; these included, Maestas, Mike Scalzi and Greg Ha.
 WhipKraft was a full-on theatrical performance, with dancers, performers and costumes.
 In 2007, WhipKraft released their debut album Welcome to the Chapel Perilous.

 Killing Moon draws from the following musical influences: Iron Maiden, Children of Bodom, Slayer, Behemoth, Megadeth, Stratovarius, Dimmu Borgir, Arch Enemy and Fear of God.

-The band was originally named WhipKraft, but, in 2009, the band changed the name to Killing Moon.
+The band was originally named WhipKraft, but, in 2009, the band changed their name to Killing Moon.